MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 ### <a id="error53-67-87"></a>Error 53, Error 67, or Error 87 when you mount or unmount an Azure file share

-When you try to mount a file share from on-premises or from a different datacenter, you might receive the following errors:
+When you try to mount a file share from on-premises or a different datacenter, you might receive the following errors:

 > System error 53 has occurred.
 The network path was not found.